mbittu000/proxy-server/README.md

 revenuehits.com
 ```

-You can add or remove domains easily by editing the `blockedAds` map in the code.
+You can customize the blocked domains in the code's `blockedAds` map.

 ## How It Works

-- For HTTP traffic, the proxy transparently forwards requests and responses
+- HTTP traffic is proxied transparently
-- For HTTPS traffic, the proxy establishes a TCP tunnel using the CONNECT method
+- HTTPS traffic uses a TCP tunnel via the CONNECT method
-- It uses Go `net.Dial` to connect to destination servers
-- Hijacks the HTTP connection to access raw TCP streams
+- The proxy establishes TCP connections to remote servers using Go's `net.Dial`
-- Forwards encrypted data bidirectionally between client and destination
+- Proxies bidirectional encrypted data streams without decrypting

 ## Limitations

-- Does not decrypt HTTPS traffic (no man-in-the-middle)
+- No HTTPS traffic decryption (no man-in-the-middle)
-- Simple domain matching for ad blocking (can be improved with wildcards/regex)
+- Simple domain matching (no wildcards or regex support)
 - No authentication or encryption between client and proxy

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-## License

-MIT License

----

-This project combines networking fundamentals with ad-blocking features, making it ideal for educational and practical solopreneur use cases.